agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 1. This event is sent to some co-ordination component
 1. The component distributes the event to all listening
 1. Someone listening says "I have the capability to respond to that event.
 I'll do it"
-1. That individual (or service) responds with: I'm starting and I'm finished and here's your status.
+1. That individual (or service) responds with: I'm starting.
+Then, I'm finished and here's your status.
 1. The middleware coordinates the status and and extra information back to the pipeline via an event.

 ![pipeline-solution](/images/postimages/pipeline_solution.png)